And now a word for our sponsors

 On this basis - and on this scale - Phase Three envisages the PIElink eventually making sufficient income from this source to be able to plough quite significant resources back into the sector, eg: in the form of grants for early stages research - and perhaps something like an awards ceremony, to promote and showcase creativity - continuing the idea of 'pizazz' (HERE) in a still more tangible form....

-That’s a pretty ambitious scheme; and it almost certainly can’t work in the immediate future without a partner organisation with the right skillset already, to work with over a period, and to hand on all the current content, all Robin’s extensive contacts and knowledge.
+That’s a pretty ambitious scheme; and it almost certainly can’t work in the immediate future without one or more partner organisations with the right skillset already, to work with over a period, and to hand on all the current content, all Robin’s extensive contacts and knowledge.

-(We have been exploring such possibilities; but until the short-term income, and 'proof of market' is established, with the PIE Abacus, we cannot go much further..)
+(We have been exploring such possibilities, particular in funding bids for 'product development'; this provides the short-term income, and 'proof of market' established, with the PIE Abacus..)

 Nevertheless, granted the level of investment needed to scale up to these new ‘markets’, and the potential income that might be drawn down, a more formal legal and constitutional framework might well be needed.